 He saw it for a few seconds and responded to what was a really funny scene,

 “Huh!!!
 It’s so stupid.
-I want to play fortnight on play station” his uncle heard these words while laughing to that scene and all of a sudden his laughter stopped.
+I want to play fortnight on the play station” his uncle heard these words while laughing on that scene and all of a sudden his laughter stopped.
 Don’t know about the kid but his uncle’s attention was completely shifted.

 Yes, it was a big revelation.
-“Laughing their heart out without judging any event is what kids are supposed to do”.
-John said to me.
+“Laughing their heart out without judging any event is what kids are supposed to do”, John said to me.
 His heart broke into pieces when his nephew failed to enjoy the most entertaining show ever built for kids.
 He was more focused on winning the games ‘all alone’.
-From then onwards John realized that it is not just his nephew but when he started observing kids around, he could see the seriousness on their face like even when they did not have a tablet or phone in their hands… in their mind they were still thinking about the game they were playing… creating and forming strategies to play even better next time and win… ‘all alone’.
+From then onwards, John realized that it is not just his nephew but when he started observing kids around, he could see the seriousness on their face like even when they did not have a tablet or phone in their hands… in their minds; they were still thinking about the game they were playing… forming strategies to play even better next time and win… ‘all alone’.

 And when he shared this story, even I started observing the same thing happening around me.
 Kids carry so much of seriousness within them these days… oh!!!
 The burden of winning on those little shoulders, those tired eyes and the stressed out minds.

-Hmmm… a deep thought to ponder upon.
+Hmmm… a something to ponder upon.
 A flat reaction on our kids’ faces makes us realize that this world now is indeed flat.

 Hey!!! by the way.. the Earth is round.